-We define the energy minimization problem for a set of periodic mixed-criticality tasks on multicore platforms that exploits task replication technique (task-level reliability targets).
+We define the energy minimization problem for a set of periodic mixed-criticality tasks on multicore platforms that exploits task replication technique.
 The number of required replicas and the frequency of tasks should be properly determined, while the timing constraints of HC tasks and replicas are met, and acceptable service levels for LC tasks are simultaneously guaranteed.